 Match Liability Limits to Your Largest Contracts

 Check what public liability limit your contracts require.
-Residential work typically needs $1M - $2M, but commercial projects often require $5M - $10M.
-Under-insuring can lock you out of contracts; over-insuring wastes money.
+Residential work typically needs $5M - $10M, but commercial projects commonly demand $10M - $20M.
+Under-insuring can lock you out of profitable contracts, while over-insuring wastes money.

 3

-Construction sites are prime targets for theft.
-Use lockable containers, security cameras, and good lighting.
-Track valuable tools with GPS trackers.
-Good site security may reduce your premium and prevent costly claims.
+Construction sites are prime targets for organised tool theft across Australia.
+Use lockable containers, install security cameras, and employ adequate lighting.
+GPS tracking on high-value tools and equipment deters theft and aids recovery.
+Strong site security may also help reduce your premium.

 4

-Your licensed builder status must be current.
-Lapsed licensing can affect your insurance cover and your ability to carry out restricted building work.
-Stay on top of renewal dates and continuing professional development requirements.
+Your state builder's licence must remain current.
+A lapsed licence can invalidate your insurance cover and render you unable to carry out licensed building work.
+Stay on top of renewal dates, continuing professional development requirements, and any changes to state licensing rules.

 5

-If you take on a project significantly larger than your usual work, check that your insurance limits are adequate.
-A $500K project may need different cover than a $50K renovation.
-Notify your insurer of major changes in project scope.
+If you accept a project substantially larger than your usual workload, verify that your insurance limits are adequate.
+A $800K project demands different cover from a $80K renovation.
+Notify your insurer of significant changes in project scope before work commences.

 6

-Photograph every stage of construction, keep written records of decisions, and maintain copies of all consents and inspections.
-Good documentation is invaluable if a defective workmanship claim arises years later.
+Photograph every stage of construction, retain written records of key decisions, and maintain copies of all permits and inspection certificates.
+Thorough documentation is invaluable if a defective workmanship claim emerges years after completion.

 7